lauslim12/instamutual/README.md

 # Instamutual

 Node.js command-line tool to find out people who do not follow you back on Instagram.
-This repository does not use any third-party libraries and will just purely use your own downloaded data (per your own request) as they are.
+This repository does not use any third-party libraries or unofficial APIs and will just purely use your own downloaded data (per your own request) as they are without modifying anything at all.

 ## Introduction

 Instagram does not really provide a way for you to check if someone does not follow you back by itself.
 You have to do that manually.
 This tool helps you to do that, so you can identify who has unfollowed you and how you should act or retaliate against that action.
+This is a problem that has been here for a while (couple of years).
+Recently, Instagram has released "Download Data" feature, and one of the options is to download the data as JSON, which makes this problem easy to solve because of its compatibility with various programming languages.

 ## Requirements